bar-sela/Databases-Ice-Cream-Shop/README.md

 # Ice Cream Shop

-this project is a clone of a project i did with my partner in the "Databases" course.
+This project is a clone of a project i did with my partner in the "Databases" course.

 Link for the original: https://github.com/ShaniVahav/Databases-project-2-Ice-Cream-Shop.git